m-thalmann/treejs/README.md

 ### TreeUtil

 A collection of default values and methods.
-Can't be instanciated.
+Can't be instantiated.

 #### Variables